AnimusUNO/animus-social/docs/ARCHITECTURE.md

-# Sanctum Social Architecture Guide
+# Animus Social Architecture Guide

-This document provides a comprehensive overview of the Sanctum Social architecture, design principles, and system components.
+This document provides a comprehensive overview of the Animus Social architecture, design principles, and system components.

 ## Table of Contents